Rapid (San Diego): Initial cost

-Route 237 (Mira Mesa Blvd.
+Rapid 237 (Mira Mesa Blvd.
 Rapid)

-Route 237 operates between UCSD and the Miramar College Transit Station with stops along Mira Mesa Boulevard.
+The Mira Mesa Blvd.
+Rapid (Rapid 237) operates peak-hour service between UCSD and the Miramar College Transit Station with stops along Mira Mesa Boulevard.
 The line initially operated past Miramar College to Rancho Bernardo via the I-15 HOT lanes.
 However the line was cut back due to low ridership along the I-15 section.
 This change was incorporated into the Transit Optimization Plan (TOP) in 2017.

-Route 280/290 (I-15 Rapid Express)
+Rapid 280/290 (Rapid Express)

-Rapid Express service replaced the Premium Express service which formerly operated along the corridor, The new routes now only stop at Transit Stations.
+Rapid Express service replaced the Premium Express service which formerly operated along the corridor, The new routes made limited stops between Downtown San Diego and the northern I-15 transit stations.
 Until March 2021, Biodiesel powered intercity coaches operate this service, when they were replaced with Biogas commuter coaches.
 Much like the network it replaced, Rapid Express operates peak-hours only, inbound in morning peak and outbound in afternoon peak, without reverse-commute services.
 Rapid Express services also terminate at the County Administration Building instead of the Santa Fe Depot.